Data Visualization

 If you select bar chart or column chart, you will be asked to input the width and height of your visualization as well as the top, right, bottom, and left margins.
 Additionally, you will be able to use a dropdown menu to order your data by value (ascending), by value (descending), by label (ascending), or by label (descending).

 If you select pie chart, you will only be asked to input the width, height, and margins.
 Pie charts are always circles; slices are always arranged by largest to smallest, clockwise.
-Slice colors are predetermined and cannot be customized.

 The image below shows the admin screen for configuring a column chart: